A Morning Without Disaster

 broken heart.

-The sun is taking a Sabbath today.
+Let the sun take a Sabbath today.

 No flares, no drama.